William Sansom: Profile

-From 1930, Sansom worked in international banking for the British chapter of a German bank, and in 1935 he moved to an advertising company where he worked until the outbreak of World War II.
+From 1930, Sansom worked in international banking for the British chapter of a German bank, and in 1935 he moved to an advertising company (J. Walter Thompson) where he worked until the outbreak of World War II.
 Then he became a full-time London firefighter, serving throughout The Blitz.
 His experiences during that time inspired much of his writing, including many of the stories in the celebrated collection Fireman Flower.
 He also appeared in Humphrey Jennings's famous film about the Blitz, Fires Were Started, as the fireman who plays the piano.
-Sansom was involved in fighting the Second Great Fire of London in 1940, during which a wall collapsed and buried him and another firefighter, killing the latter; his friend and fellow firefighter Leonard Rosoman, who was replaced by Sansom's colleague on the assignment, painted A House Collapsing on Two Firemen, Shoe Lane, London, EC4 to commemorate the incident.
+Sansom was involved in fighting the Second Great Fire of London in 1940, during which a wall collapsed and buried him and another firefighter, killing the latter; his friend and fellow firefighter Leonard Rosoman, RA, who was replaced by Sansom's colleague on the assignment, painted A House Collapsing on Two Firemen, Shoe Lane, London, EC4 to commemorate the incident.

 After the war, Sansom became a full-time writer.
 In 1946 and 1947 he was awarded two literary prizes by the Society of Authors, and in 1951 was elected a Fellow of the Royal Society of Literature.
 In 1954, he married actress Ruth Grundy, daughter of Norman Grundy, FCA.
-They had two sons, Sean (adopted by Sansom; the son of Ruth Grundy's previous marriage to Grey Wilson Blake) and Nicholas.
+They had one son, Nicholas.
+He also had a stepson, Sean, the son of Ruth Grundy's previous marriage to Grey Wilson Blake.

 As well as exploring war-torn London, Sansom's writing deals with romance (The Face of Innocence), murder ("Various Temptations"), comedy ("A Last Word") and supernatural horror ("A Woman Seldom Found").
 The latter, perhaps his most anthologized story, combines detailed description with narrative tension to unravel a young man's encounter with a bizarre creature in Rome.

 Sansom died suddenly at St Mary's Hospital, London, from a serious illness.